mend/renovate-ce-ee/docs/overview.md

 ## Downloading

-The Mend Renovate image is available via public Docker Hub using the namespace [whitesource/renovate](https://hub.docker.com/r/whitesource/renovate/).
+The Mend Renovate CE image is available via GitHub Container Registry (ghcr.io) using the namespace [mend/renovate-ce](https://ghcr.io/mend/renovate-ce/).
-Use of the image is as described on Docker Hub, i.e. in accordance with the [Mend Terms of Service](https://www.mend.io/free-developer-tools/terms-of-use/).
+Use of the image is in accordance with the [Mend Terms of Service](https://www.mend.io/free-developer-tools/terms-of-use/).

 ## Versioning

-Mend Renovate On-Premises uses its own versioning and release schedule, independent of Renovate OSS versioning.
+Mend Renovate products have their own versioning and release schedule, independent of Renovate OSS versioning.

 Additionally, it is intended that Mend Renovate will have a slower release cadence than Renovate OSS in order to provide greater stability for Enterprise use.